-Kotlow Class III Frenulum inserting at the zone between the central incisors.
+Kotlow Class III Frenulum inserting at the zone between the areas of the future central incisors.

 Kotlow Class IV Frenulum inserting at the zone extending into the anterior palatal area.

 Tongue Tie Definition: A condition present at birth that restricts the tongue's range of motion.
 It presents as an unusually short, thick or tight band of tissue (lingual frenulum) tethering the bottom of the tongue to the floor of the mouth.